simonwhatley/govuk-visual-studio-code-extension/README.md

-# About the GOV.UK Visual Studio code extension
+# About the GOV.UK Visual Studio Code extension
 This is an extension for [Visual Studio Code](https://code.visualstudio.com/) to help in the building of UK Government digital services.

 ## Requirements